goreleaser/goreleaser/www/docs/customization/binary_sign.md

       - foo
       - bar

+    # Allows to further filter the artifacts.
+    #
+    # Artifacts that do not match this expression will be ignored.
+    #
+    # Pro only.
+    # Templates: allowed.
+    if: '{{ eq .Os "linux" }}'

     # Stdin data to be given to the signature command as stdin.
     #
     # Templates: allowed.